Cryogenic Deflashing

 Quick

-Short cycle times with high throughput, batch processing.
 Typical turn-around time is 1-3 days.

-Removes only the flash or burrs being targeted, maintaining edges and geometries that are critical to part function.
+Our process removes only the flash or burrs being targeted, maintaining edges and geometries that are critical to part function.

-Range of materials
+Range of Materials